briankendall/forceFullDesktopBar/README.md

     1. Boot into Recovery Mode: restart your Mac and hold Command+R
     2. Once the main Recovery Mode window appears (it will read "macOS Utilities" or "OS X Utilities"), open the Utilities menu and pick Terminal
-    3. If you're running macOS 10.14, type the following into the terminal window and press return:
+    3. If you're running macOS 10.14 or later, type the following into the terminal window and press return:
        `csrutil enable --without debug --without fs`
        If you're running macOS 10.13 or earlier, type the following into the terminal window and press return:
        `csrutil enable --without debug`